 According to Thai police, body parts were found more than 200 meters away.

-A Reuters video shows Bangkok firefighters combing through the building putting out the blaze, and then the outside of the building which is nothing more than a metal skeleton hanging by a thread.
+The Reuters video below shows Bangkok firefighters combing through the building putting out the blaze, and then the outside of the building which is nothing more than a metal skeleton hanging by a thread.